365view/slate/source/includes/_auth.md

 > Example JSON object to login as the user <bold>Administrator</bold> with the encrypted password <bold>365admin</bold>

 This method allows to login to a connector.
+You send a login object and retrieve a session id you can pass with further requests until the session is manually closed or expires.

 ### HTTP request